[Greg] People bounced between the desktop, their smartphones, stores, and back and forth.

 But don’t go too crazy.
 Just collect what you can, start out small and grow into complexity as it’s needed or warranted.
 Defining channels.
 This is another thing that is really important to understand.
 So a channel, just for the purposes of our conversation, is really how eyeballs get on your brand.

 There’s many different words for this concept, source channel, and every tool seems to have slightly different definitions for different channels.
 I think medium is the closest thing to channels in Google Analytics.
 So there’s different words.
 But just think about this in terms of how eyeballs get on your brand.
-And then if you want to take it down a level, so maybe paid search is a broad channel, then you want to go into sub-channel, maybe it’s Google Ads or maybe it’s Bing Ads.
+And then if you want to take it down a level, so maybe paid search is a broad channel, then you want to go into sub-channel, maybe it’s Google Ads or maybe it’s Microsoft Advertising (formerly Bing Ads).